AutomateSecOps/Tines-AI-Winner/README.md

-# Tines AI Efficiency Winner
-## My six month journey with the Tines SOAR platform.
+# My six month journey with the Tines SOAR platform.

 This past spring, I began my automation journey with the [Tines](https://tines.com) platform.
 I have an System Administration background, with no formal training in coding.
 I work in Security Operations.
 Our portfolio includes EDR, DNS Protection, & Threat Intelligence.
 Recently, our team adopted Tines as our automation platform.